yumminhuang/yumminhuang.github.io/content/resume/resume.md

 **LeEco Zhixin**, Beijing, China, Jul.
 2016 — Present

-*IT Operation Engineer*
+*DevOps Engineer*

-* Managed Gerrit cluster, which hosts about 1TB codebase, for providing service to over 1500 developers
+* Managed the distributed Gerrit cluster, which hosts about 1TB codebase, for providing service to over 1500 developers
-* Established ELK stack that collecting logs from Gerrit cluster, and provide log analysis and decision support
+* Established a real-time data analysis platform that collecting logs from Jenkins and Gerrit cluster, and provide log analysis and decision support
 * Developed an Ansible playbook for Gerrit cluster, implementing automation of Gerrit deployment

 **BitSight**, Cambridge, MA, Jan. — Aug.
 2015